 Sandusky City Schools is committed to Building Better Dreams and is dedicated to the renovation and renewal of district facilities.
 Recent updates have included major updates to the SHS Auditorium, Room 300 and 301 at SMS, SMS and SHS Science Labs update, Sidney Frohman Planetarium upgrades, upgraded windows at SHS, and renovations to the new Sandusky Career Center (previously Venice Heights Elementary School).

 The next largest facilities project the district will be undertaking in partnership with the Sandusky Education Foundation is the Sandusky Aquatic Center project.
-Sandusky City Schools Swimming Program is celebrating its 100th anniversary in 2022 and the current pool is deteriorating quickly.
+Sandusky City Schools Swimming Program celebrated its 100th anniversary in 2022 and the current pool is deteriorating quickly.
 In collaboration with Sandusky City Schools, the Sandusky Education Foundation is raising funds to build a new aquatic center at the high school for the next 100 years of Blue Streaks swimming.
 This facility will be utilized for school district athletics, aquatic programs, 3rd grade swim lessons for all SCS students, and for community programs.

 Jim Hart, Sandusky Education Foundation Board Chair, reports “In 2020, Ohio ranked fourth in the nation for childhood drownings.
 Knowing how to swim is important no matter where a child lives, but especially here on Lake Erie.
 Through learn to swim programs offered at the new aquatic center, we can ensure our kids stay safe in the water.”
 The foundation has raised about 80% of the necessary funds and hopes to finish the campaign in 2022 and construction to begin in early 2023.